mdrewry/radixils-interview/README.md

 The project contains three interview tasks of varying difficulty levels:

-1. **Data Fetching and Display**: Candidates fetch policy data from the API and display it in a table with pagination.
+1. **Data Fetching with Suspense**: Candidates implement server-side data fetching with Next.js Suspense to display policy data in a table with pagination.
-2. **State Management and Form Creation**: Candidates create a form with validation to add new insurance companies.
+2. **Form with Server Actions**: Candidates create a form with validation that uses Next.js Server Actions to handle form submission.
-3. **Data Visualization Enhancement**: Candidates add interactive charts to the analytics dashboard.
+3. **Data Visualization Dashboard**: Candidates create a simple analytics dashboard with charts and summary metrics.

 ## Getting Started